Case Study: Mill vs Maven

 (e.g. make

 Again, the Mill build used in this comparison is for demonstration purposes, and more work would be necessary to make the Mill build production ready: compatibility with different operating system architectures, Java versions, and so on.
-However, hopefully it demonstrates the potential value: improved performance, conciseness of the build logic, and easy extensibility so you can fine-tune your build logic to your requirements.
+However, hopefully it demonstrates the potential value: greatly improved performance, easy extensibility, and a much better IDE experience for working with your build.
 Mill provides builtin tools to help you navigate, visualize, and understand your build, turning a normally opaque "build config" into something that’s transparent and easily understandable.